TooEnsureDevelopment/COVID-19/client/X-FILES/QuickerUp/CSS__Grids.md

 This will bring up fire-fox dev tools.

->IMG
+>IMG-inspctor

-Now if you find your element you'll see a small grid button.
+Now if you find the container class you'll see a small grid button.

->IMG
+>IMG-findclasstool

+Here you'll see small button with text grid.

 Click and watch a visual grid outline appear.

->IMG
+>IMG-clickgrid

 Ok look closely at the numbering.